krimariko/portfolio/content/experience/index.md

 I currently volunteer with the PTA in several areas.

-As a member of the communication team I run the [PTA website](https://highlandterracepta.org) in Wordpress.
+As a member of the communication team I run the [PTA website](https://highlandterracepta.org) in WordPress.
 This mostly entails writing and managing content, with some light backend work.
 I also send out the monthly PTA newsletter with Mailchimp.

 As the sponsorship chair I engage local businesses as sponsors in support of our PTA fundraising goals.
 We have many regular sponsors who return every year.
 My work focuses on maintaining relationships with our existing roster of businesses and seeking new ones to bring into the fold.